mihaelacepraga/test-automation/testCases-epasapoarte.ro/README.md

 ## 7. Test Select the localion and the time [code](https://github.com/mihaelacepraga/test-automation/blob/ePasapoarte/testCases-epasapoarte.ro/test/specs/inputPlace.e2e.js  "TestCase Nr.7")
 #### Description:
-      Open home page and check if the input location exist and it is working properly.
+      Open home page and check if the input location exist and it is working properly, and user can select an available hour for appointment .
 #### Steps to reproduce:
     1. Go to https://www.epasapoarte.ro/;
     2. Check if user can find the input location;